 Venmo is one of the most reputable and trusted names for mobile payment services in the US.
-Based in New York, Venmo money transfer app has over 60 million happy customers using the platform.
+Based in New York, Venmo money transfer app has over 75 million users using the platform.

 In this comprehensive Venmo review, we will take a closer look at what it is, how to use it, and what it might mean for you as a user.

 Venmo is a peer-to-peer (P2P) payment app that allows you to make quick and easy exchanges with friends.
 The cool thing about it?
 It’s available on both iPhones and Androids.
 With it, you can send money via:

 - Bank balance

 How Does Venmo Money Transfer Work?

 With Venmo money transfer, you can send money to your friends and family quickly without having them contact a third-party financial institution.
 Just install the app on their phones along with linking it up against any accounts they might have—this way, instant peer-to-peer transaction swapping begins.
 You can add friends, create payment feeds with different types of notes or stickers for each transaction—even if you haven’t sent someone money yet.